 Wrap around sessions (as of September 2017)

 We offer parents the opportunity to buy additional nursery hours to make an 'additional session' or 'a lunchtime'.
 The cost per hour is £4.50.
-If your additional hour is over lunchtime then the cost of a school meal is an extra £2.00 (as at Easter 2017).
+If your additional hour is over lunchtime then the cost of a school meal is an extra £2.10 (as at September 2018).
 These sessions can complement the morning or afternoon education sessions, and are allocated dependent on availability of hours and considering the needs of the child.
 E.g. if a child attends a morning session, they could access another 4 hours at a cost of £20 (4 x £4.50 + £2.00 = £20)